 Place the ball in the center or slightly back in your stance for a knock-down shot.
 This keeps the ball flight low, cutting through wind better.
 Lean weight toward the target and maintain it during your swing.

-A shorter backswing helps control distance and spin while keeping trajectory lower.
+A shorter backswing helps control distance and spin while keeping the trajectory lower.

-Practice often to perfect this move for better golf shot control in tough weather conditions.
+Practice it often to sharpen your golf shot control in tough weather conditions.

 Avoid high-spin shots that can be impacted by gusts